 Damaged (repairable).
 There’s a courtyard that still contains fabulous woodwork and a sacred stone.
 There’s a royal bath complete with basin and a gilded spout.

-The rear of this Chowk has been destroyed but the rest remains intact.
+The rear of this Chowk has been destroyed but the rest remains intact and repairs are underway.

 Degutalle & Taleju Temples